Get off to a great start with help from this guide to living in San Diego

 While living in sunny San Diego is more affordable than making your home in Los Angeles and San Francisco, it still isn’t cheap.
 NerdWallet ranks San Diego as the 14th most expensive city in its database of 268 cities.

 According to NerdWallet, the median salary in San Diego is $63,739 and the average rent for a two-bedroom apartment is $2,393.
-If you’re thinking about purchasing a home in this California city, you can expect the median home price for a house with three bedrooms and two bathrooms to be $798,964.
+If you’re thinking about purchasing real estate in this California city, you can expect the median home price for a house with three bedrooms and two bathrooms to be $798,964.

 This might seem like a lot of money, but there are ways you can save when you’re living in San Diego.
 Because NerdWallet ranks the city as “very walkable,” it’s easy to get around many parts of the city on foot which helps offset the high living cost.
-You can also opt to use San Diego Metropolitan Transit and travel by bus or trolley to make your way around the city.
+You can also opt to use San Diego Metropolitan Transit and travel by bus or trolley to make your way around one of America’s finest city.

 Don’t forget to learn about the climate of San Diego